 GONYEA: Sophomore Ethan Wolfinger is here.
 He smiles as he thinks about what a difference two years makes.

-Don Gonyea, NPR News, State College, Pennsylvania.
+GONYEA: Don Gonyea, NPR News, State College, Pennsylvania.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.